murilogmamaral/airport-forecasting/README.md

 ### Description
-End-to-end project for forecasting passenger flow (arrivals) at Brazilian airports, fully automated with monthly updates.
+An end-to-end project designed for predicting passenger traffic (arrivals) at Brazilian airports, fully automated and updated monthly.
 <br>

 ### Link for application